 - that covers me with cat hair

-- that frequently demands attention for reasons know only to her
+- that frequently demands attention for reasons known only to her

 - that sleeps (wherever)